inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_in_more_detail.rst

 21. Follow the below steps to stylise the subvillage boundaries as illustrated in the picture and table below.

 ==========     ================================================
 **Number**     **Step**
 ----------     ------------------------------------------------
-1              Select "Catergorized" from the drop down menu 2              Select "affected" from the Column drop down menu 3              Click "Classify"
+1              Select "Categorized" from the drop down menu 2              Select "affected" from the Column drop down menu 3              Click "Classify"
 4              Highlight the row light blue "0 0"